-In this Article we will learn to create a Grid in Excel:
+In this article, you will learn to create a grid in Excel:

 The trick is to square up the cells.
 The gauge is less important.
 Like graph paper, a cell can equal anything you want.
 The hard part is getting the width and height settings to produce a square because there's no easy way to match a cell's height and width settings.
 You can't just set the row height and column width to the same value because: